 All federal funding is also subject to one of the best whistleblower laws, the False Claims Act, which notably was first signed into law in 1863 in response to corruption in federal procurement during another national crisis, the Civil War.
 The False Claims Act will again be essential to keeping the most vulnerable safe as the U.S. grapples with the threat of coronavirus.
 There are also a range of other federal and state laws that offer varying degrees of protections to would-be whistleblowers.

 However, specific public health and safety whistleblower protections are still needed to complement our existing system.
 We’re already seeing brave whistleblowers coming forward from the Department of Health and Human Services (HHS) to raise alarms about the handling of the crisis.
 Their stories highlight a major loophole in federal protections: thus far, Congress has failed to enact a comprehensive whistleblower law covering issues related to public health and safety.
 Public health and safety whistleblowers up until now have been forced to rely on an amalgam of laws of varying strengths.

-Now is the time to correct this.
-As the coronavirus crisis continues, those who wish to report on public health issues and spending misconduct need full protections under law.
+This poll should provide Congress with all the encouragement it needs to act as the coronavirus crisis continues.
+Those who wish to report on public health issues and spending misconduct need full protections under law.
 Future spending bills offer the opportunity to see that realized.